Synopsys (SNPS) Gains As Market Dips: What You Should Know

-Heading into today, shares of the maker of software used to test and develop chips had gained 4.85% over the past month, lagging the Computer and Technology sector's gain of 6.36% and outpacing the S&P 500's gain of 3.36% in that time.
+Shares of the maker of software used to test and develop chips have appreciated by 13.87% over the course of the past month, outperforming the Computer and Technology sector's gain of 9.33% and the S&P 500's gain of 4.59%.

-Market participants will be closely following the financial results of Synopsys in its upcoming release.
-The company plans to announce its earnings on February 21, 2024.
-The company is predicted to post an EPS of $3.43, indicating a 30.92% growth compared to the equivalent quarter last year.
-Simultaneously, our latest consensus estimate expects the revenue to be $1.65 billion, showing a 20.87% escalation compared to the year-ago quarter.
+Investors will be eagerly watching for the performance of Synopsys in its upcoming earnings disclosure.
+The company's earnings report is set to be unveiled on February 21, 2024.
+It is anticipated that the company will report an EPS of $3.43, marking a 30.92% rise compared to the same quarter of the previous year.
+Meanwhile, the latest consensus estimate predicts the revenue to be $1.65 billion, indicating a 20.87% increase compared to the same quarter of the previous year.

-For the full year, the Zacks Consensus Estimates project earnings of $13.41 per share and a revenue of $6.61 billion, demonstrating changes of +19.84% and +13.1%, respectively, from the preceding year.
+In terms of the entire fiscal year, the Zacks Consensus Estimates predict earnings of $13.41 per share and a revenue of $6.61 billion, indicating changes of +19.84% and +13.1%, respectively, from the former year.

-Investors might also notice recent changes to analyst estimates for Synopsys.
-These revisions typically reflect the latest short-term business trends, which can change frequently.
-As a result, we can interpret positive estimate revisions as a good sign for the company's business outlook.
+Furthermore, it would be beneficial for investors to monitor any recent shifts in analyst projections for Synopsys.
+These latest adjustments often mirror the shifting dynamics of short-term business patterns.
+With this in mind, we can consider positive estimate revisions a sign of optimism about the company's business outlook.

-The Zacks Rank system, ranging from #1 (Strong Buy) to #5 (Strong Sell), possesses a remarkable history of outdoing, externally audited, with #1 stocks returning an average annual gain of +25% since 1988.
+Ranging from #1 (Strong Buy) to #5 (Strong Sell), the Zacks Rank system has a proven, outside-audited track record of outperformance, with #1 stocks returning an average of +25% annually since 1988.
 Over the past month, the Zacks Consensus EPS estimate has shifted 0.02% downward.
-At present, Synopsys boasts a Zacks Rank of #3 (Hold).
+As of now, Synopsys holds a Zacks Rank of #3 (Hold).

-Looking at its valuation, Synopsys is holding a Forward P/E ratio of 40.27.
-This expresses a premium compared to the average Forward P/E of 34.55 of its industry.
+In terms of valuation, Synopsys is currently trading at a Forward P/E ratio of 41.18.
+This expresses a premium compared to the average Forward P/E of 32.2 of its industry.

-Also, we should mention that SNPS has a PEG ratio of 2.36.
+Meanwhile, SNPS's PEG ratio is currently 2.41.
 The PEG ratio is akin to the commonly utilized P/E ratio, but this measure also incorporates the company's anticipated earnings growth rate.
-The average PEG ratio for the Computer - Software industry stood at 2.39 at the close of the market yesterday.
+The Computer - Software was holding an average PEG ratio of 2.4 at yesterday's closing price.

 The Computer - Software industry is part of the Computer and Technology sector.
-This industry, currently bearing a Zacks Industry Rank of 88, finds itself in the top 35% echelons of all 250+ industries.
+Currently, this industry holds a Zacks Industry Rank of 68, positioning it in the top 27% of all 250+ industries.

 Want the latest recommendations from Zacks Investment Research?
 Today, you can download 7 Best Stocks for the Next 30 Days.
 Click to get this free report